 Evening: We’ll head back to Casco Viejo for reflections and dinner on your own.
 Be sure to ask the Movement Exchange team for any suggestions!

-Morning: Today begins with class in one of the following techniques: flying low modern, aerial dance, salsa, or breakdance.
+Morning: Today begins with class in one of the following techniques: contemporary, breakdance, or dancehall.
 All classes will be taught by local dance professionals.

 Evening: We return to our lodging right after the classes to do reflections.
 Dinner on your own tonight will allow you to explore the city’s scene.
-Perhaps some live music is happening just around the corner.
+Be sure to explore the city’s many outdoor plazas!

 Morning: Today beings with a Panamanian folkloric dance.
 What a great way to get to know Panama’s many cultural dance traditions.
 Get ready and warmed up for some “seguidillas.”